6 Tips for Millennials on Buying a Home in New York

 If you can find a house or multi-family house outside of Manhattan that you can afford, it's a good idea to consider it.

-Houses are way more spacious than most other options on this list, and multi-families can afford you passive income.
+Houses are way more spacious than most other options, and multi-families can afford you passive income.

 Read more on How to Buy an Investment Property in New York.

-Loans offer less red tape, getting approval is easier, and you might even be able to help pay for your bills.
+Loans offer less red tape, getting approval is more accessible, and you might even be able to help pay your bills.

-These can be an amazing way to create equity that lasts, as well as a source of income.
+These can be a fantastic way to create lasting equity and a source of income.

 You also will be entirely responsible for maintenance and repairs, so if something breaks, it will be an out-of-pocket expense.